 As Director of Admissions, Karen spends her time advising prospective students on the DVM program, prerequisite courses and the application process, and recruiting prospective students at regional colleges, universities, and educational fairs.
 She oversees application processing and admissions interview scheduling, as well as the admissions process for VetFAST, VetLEAD, and general transfer students.
 She is also involved with scholarships and the Gopher Orientation Leadership Experience (GOALE).
 Karen has worked in higher education since 2002, and has been here at the College of Veterinary Medicine since 2005.
 Her educational background includes a B.A. in Communication Studies from the University of Minnesota Duluth and an M. A. in Organizational Leadership from Bethel University.
 Karen professes to have too many hobbies, but enjoys reading, traveling, hiking, golfing, alpine skiing, running, and waterskiing.
-She enjoys spending time with her family, which includes two dogs; a Malmute/Golden Retriever mix and a mischievous Siberian Husky.
+She enjoys spending time with her husband, daughter, and two dogs.

 Darlene is the Registrar for the DVM program, she registers students for courses, works with registration holds, and student clinical advising and registrations.
 Darlene is responsible for preparation of statistical reports on educational activities and interpretation of registration policies to faculty and students.
 In her down time, she is busy with her five year old daughter.
 She also has two Siberian cats named Saffire and Schrodinger (Dinger).